dazdaz/gemini/livewire-daz/INSTRUCTIONS.md

-# Project Livewire: Step-by-Step Instructions
+# Gemini Multimodal Demo: Step-by-Step Instructions

-This guide provides clear, step-by-step instructions on how to set up and run the Project Livewire application.
+This guide provides clear, step-by-step instructions on how to set up and run the Gemini Multimodal Demo application.

 ## Prerequisites